Summer energy bills skyrocket just like fireworks when it’s steaming hot outside.

 We’re not pulling your chain when we tell you that ceiling fans can help to reduce your energy costs, especially helpful in homes with high ceilings.
 Some fans have remote controls and other fans are WiFi enabled (“Alexa, turn on the fan.”).

-In the absence of a continuous solar eclipse, in which case we’d all have something more important to think about than reducing our energy costs, you need to find a way to keep out the sun during summer, especially in the rooms which are facing south.
+During the warmer months it’s important to find a way to keep out the sun during summer, especially in the rooms which are facing south.

-- Thermal drapes – They sound stupid but they’re really nice, actually.
-Thermal drapes come in all colors and varieties and look like regular window coverings but they’re insulated and help to reduce sunlight.
+- Thermal drapes – Thermal drapes come in all colors and varieties and look like regular window coverings, but they’re insulated and help to reduce sunlight.

 Window AC Units